 Fleck and Falkel (1986) cite a study that demonstrates compression forces are not excessive when the lumbar spine is flexed and the weight is held close to the body.
 In addition, intra-abdominal pressures generated during heavy lifts reduce extensor movements, thus further reducing stresses on the lumbar spine.

 These techniques are used in the execution of straight leg deadlift.
 Notice the weight is lowered to the top of the feet and not just beyond the feet.
 Illustrations in articles suggesting destructive forces on the spine are quite different than the straight leg deadlift.
-According to the ExRx description and animation, the weight is kept very close to the body.
+According to the ExRx.net description and video clip, the weight is kept very close to the body.
 Positioning the resistance away from the body subjects forces on spine structures much greater than the straight leg deadlift described.

 Performing a movement with a weight or range of motion that is significantly beyond what they are accustomed greatly increases risk of injury, particularly with this movement, but that does not make it a dangerous exercise when performed with common sense guidelines.